juliangav/www.julian.is/_posts/2017-03-05-exit-intent-popups.md

 ---
 layout: post
-title:  "User Friendly Exit Intent Modals"
+title:  "User-Friendly Exit Intent Modals"
 author: Julian Gaviria
 description:  As users, we hate popups.
 We never click on them.
 They’re annoying.
 They get in the way.
 But as conversion rate optimizers, they just work.
 excerpt: As users, we hate popups.
 We never click on them.
 They’re annoying.
 They get in the way.
 But as conversion rate optimizers, they just work.